Earl Wilbur Sutherland Jr.: Academia and research

 In 1940, while studying at the Washington University School of Medicine, Sutherland had his first encounter with research as an assistant in pharmacology in the laboratory of Carl Ferdinand Cori, who won a Nobel Prize in Physiology or Medicine in 1947 for his discovery of the mechanism of glycogen metabolism.
 Under Cori's guidance, Sutherland conducted research on the effects of the hormones epinephrine and glucagon on the breakdown of glycogen to glucose.
 In 1942, he worked as an intern at Barnes-Jewish Hospital in St. Louis.

 After receiving his medical degree from Washington University in 1942, Sutherland served as a World War II army physician.
 He returned to Washington University in St. Louis in 1945, where he continued to do research in Cori's Laboratory.
 Sutherland accredits his decision to pursue a research career, as opposed to entering the medical profession, to his mentor Cori.

 Sutherland held various teaching titles during his time at the Washington University School of Medicine, including instructor in pharmacology (1945–46), instructor in biochemistry (1946–50), assistant professor in biochemistry (1950–52), and associate professor in biochemistry (1952–53).

 In 1953, Sutherland moved to Cleveland a position as a professor of pharmacology and chairman of the department of pharmacology at the school of medicine at Case Western Reserve University.
 There, he collaborated with Theodore W. Rall, also a professor of pharmacology, who was to become a lifelong research partner.
 Together, they conducted further research on the mechanism of hormone action at the molecular level.
 During his ten years at Case Western Reserve University, Sutherland made several ground-breaking discoveries that led to the identification of cyclic adenosine monophosphate, or cyclic AMP, and its role as a secondary messenger.

 In 1963, Sutherland became professor of anatomy at Vanderbilt University School of Medicine in Nashville.
 His position allowed him to devote more time to his research.
 He continued his work on cyclic AMP, receiving financial support from the Career Investigatorship awarded to him by the American Heart Association in 1967.
 He held his teaching title at Vanderbilt University until 1973.

-In 1973, after spending 10 years at Vanderbilt University, Sutherland moved to Miami, Florida, where he joined the faculty at the University of Miami's Leonard M. Miller School of Medicine as a distinguished professor of biochemistry.
+In 1973, after spending 10 years at Vanderbilt University, Sutherland moved to Miami, where he joined the faculty at Miller School of Medicine at the University of Miami as a distinguished professor of biochemistry.
 He continued to be involved in novel research about adenosine monophosphate and guanosine monophosphate, co-authoring four papers in 1973 alone.